About Kalimath Temple

 2. One of the 108 Shakti Peethas

 Kalimath Temple is counted among the 108 Shakti Peethas of India, making it a highly sacred site visited by devotees from across the country.
+It is believed that a part of Goddess Sati is associated with this place, which gives it immense religious significance.

 3. Associated With the Demon Raktabija